paulktham/tp/docs/DeveloperGuide.md

 ## Product scope

-### Target user profile
+### Target User Profile

-This was designed for admins handling the allocation of Student Exchange Program (SEP) locations for Computer Engineering (CEG) students at NUS.
+This application is designed for administrators responsible for handling the allocation of Student Exchange Program (SEP) locations for Computer Engineering (CEG) students at the National University of Singapore (NUS).
+These admins oversee the complex process of assigning students to various international exchange programs, ensuring that each student receives an appropriate placement based on their preferences and qualifications.

-### Value proposition
+### Value Proposition

-The app allows administrators to efficiently manage the allocation process using automated workflows and data-driven decision-making.
-Giving the administrators greater convenience when allocating students for their SEP.
+The application provides a comprehensive solution to streamline the SEP allocation process.
+By leveraging automated workflows and data-driven decision-making, it allows administrators to manage the allocation process with greater efficiency and accuracy.
+The key benefits include:

+- **Efficiency**: Automated workflows reduce the time and effort required to match students with available SEP locations, freeing up administrators to focus on more strategic tasks.
+- **Accuracy**: Data-driven decision-making ensures that allocations are based on objective criteria, minimizing errors and bias.
+- **Convenience**: The user-friendly interface and clear documentation make it easy for administrators to navigate the system and carry out their tasks effectively.
+- **Scalability**: The application can handle a large number of student applications and SEP locations, making it suitable for both small and large cohorts.
+- **Transparency**: Detailed tracking and reporting features provide visibility into the allocation process, allowing for better oversight and accountability.
+- **Support**: Comprehensive support and maintenance services ensure that the application remains reliable and up-to-date, adapting to any changes in the SEP process or requirements.

+By integrating these features, the application significantly enhances the convenience and effectiveness of managing SEP allocations, ultimately benefiting both administrators and students.

 ## User Stories